Skip to main content

 AI-Powered Tools

 Textellent uses AI to make texting smarter and safer.
-Its AI Rewriter can suggest improvements to your message text, just like having a writing assistant to optimize your SMS copy.
-It can also auto-translate messages, which is useful if you serve multilingual communities.
+AI in text messages can suggest improvements to your message text, just like having a writing assistant to optimize your SMS copy.

 Textellent’s AI Sentiment analysis also detects opt-out requests or negative sentiments that imply a customer doesn’t want messages, even if they don’t use standard keywords.
 This proactive approach to compliance protects your business reputation.

-If you’ve been weighing Twilio against MessageBird, you’ve likely noticed the same tradeoffs most businesses face.
+If you’ve been weighing Twilio against MessageBird, you’ve likely noticed the same trade-offs most businesses face.
 One platform offers deep customization but demands technical expertise, while the other promises simplicity but can feel limiting as your needs change.

 Textellent is built with business texting in mind.
 From automated campaigns and appointment reminders to compliance features, it provides the tools you need without requiring a developer on your team.